-Instructor Availability: To facilitate communication, please contact me via the "private discussion forum" in myCMU useful internet links related to content discussed in class, and grade information.
-A purchased Visible Body access code is the website where assignments and study tools are located.
+Website: MyCMU is the course management system this course uses to access the lecture handouts, useful internet links related to content discussed in class, and grade information.
+A purchased WileyPlus access code is the website where assignments and study tools are located.